shadwickyoung/GettingToKnow/README.md

 **How do you prefer to receive recognition (public or private)?**

 - I really don't mind being an unsung hero and would prefer to share recognition with others.
-The ONLY reason I'd ever want public recognition is job security.
+The ONLY reason I'd ever want public recognition is job security and I'm okay without hsving that as well.
 I'm of the mindset that success should be associated as a  "team effort" and I don't need to be "the guy" who did "the thing"

 **What makes 1:1 the most valuable for you?**